GitFitCode/gitfitbot/README.md

   - Inside Files, look for team -> gitfitcode -> discord bot secrets -> autobot -> `.env`.
   - Download or copy contents into your local `.env` file.

-- Get access to the `Digital Junkyard` development server on Discord from Pratik.
+- Get access to the [Digital Junkyard](https://discord.gg/4cJFTdGMBY) development server on Discord.

 ### Run the bot